karanpratapsingh/system-design/README.md

 ## Why do we need circuit breaking?

 It's common for software systems to make remote calls to software running in different processes, probably on different machines across a network.
 One of the big differences between in-memory calls and remote calls is that remote calls can fail, or hang without a response until some timeout limit is reached.
-What's worse if we have many callers on an unresponsive supplier, then we can run out of critical resources leading to cascading failures across multiple systems.
+What's worse is if we have many callers on an unresponsive supplier, then we can run out of critical resources leading to cascading failures across multiple systems.

 ## States